robric/wiki-contrail-controller/Kubernetes.md

 * Pods in isolated namespace will be able to reach "non-isolated services" in any namespace in the kubernetes cluster.
 * Pods from other namespaces will be able to reach Services in the isolated namespace.

-#### 3.2.1 __Implementation__

-For each namespace that is annotated as isolated, Contrail will create a Virtual-network with name:  “<Namespace-name>-vn”.

-#### 3.2.2 __Pods__

-A Kubernetes pod is represented as vmi/port in Contrail.
-These ports are mapped to the virtual-network created for the corresponding isolated-namespace.

-#### 3.2.3   __Kubernetes Service Reachability:__

-Pods from an isolated namespace should be able to reach all Kubernetes in the cluster.

-Contrail achieves this reachability by the following:

-1. All Service-IP for the cluster is allocated from a Service Ipam associated with the default cluster virtual-network.
-2. Pods in isolated namespaces are associated with a floating-ip from the default cluster-network.
-This floating-ip makes is possible for the pods in isolated-namespaces to be able to reach Services and Pods in the non-isolated namespaces.

 ### 3.3 __Custom isolation mode__

+Administrators / Application developers can add the annotations to specify the virtual-network in which a pods or all pods in a namespace, are to be provisioned.

+The annotation to specify this custom virtual-network is:

+"opencontrail.org/network: <fq_network_name>"

-In this finer-grain isolation mode, the admin or app developer can add the label "opencontrail.org/network: <fq_network_name>".
-If this label is configured for a pod spec then the pod is launched in that network.
-If the label is used in the namespace spec then all the pods in the namespace will be launched in the provided network.
-Creation of this network should be done using VNC apis/ui prior to configuring it in the specs.
+If this annotation is configured on a pod spec then the pod is launched in that network.
+If the annotation is configured in the namespace spec then all the pods in the namespace will be launched in the provided network.

+NOTE: Creation of the virtual-network should be done using Contrail VNC API's / Contrail-UI, prior to configuring it in the pod/namespace spec.

 ### 3.4 __Nested Mode__ (BETA feature in Contrail 4.0.0.0)